PatrikHubster/mac-configuration/README.md

 ## Automatic updates

 This documentation is based on this [Medium article](https://truptivbhatt.medium.com/how-to-run-your-shell-script-automatically-after-logging-to-mac-da789bb78d21).
-Use the Phase 2 of this Medium article to import the startup script in this repository:
+In the Automator it is also possible to open a automation via `Files`.
+To adopt the existing `Development environment setup` app use this option.
+Use the Phase 2 of this Medium article to import the `Development environment setup` script of this repository:

 1. Go to System preferences.
 2. Search for login items.